 There are a few things we can do to help the aging process and preventing wrinkles and sagging.
 There are many beauty treatments that can help prevent and reduce fine lines, however, deeper lines may require more invasive treatments.

 SERUMS!
-These should definately be included in your daily routine, morning and night.
+These should definitely be included in your daily routine, morning and night.

 The most well known topical treatment is Retinol, or Vitamin A. They seek to minimise the roughness of fine wrinkles and hyperpigmentation on your skin skin.
 This help to promote healthy collagen renewal making your skin appear smoother with less fine lines.

-Some other serums you should be including in your daily routine is Vitiman C, which helps to brighten the skin and reduce fine lines.
+Some other serums you should be including in your daily routine is Vitamin C, which helps to brighten the skin and reduce fine lines.
 Hyaluronic is another must as it helps to deeply moisturise your skin making it appear hydrated and plump.
-It s good idea to consult with your local cosmetic therapist on the best topical treaments for your skin and your concerns.
+It s good idea to consult with your local cosmetic therapist on the best topical treatments for your skin and your concerns.

-A relatively recent cosmetic treatment for skin tightening that some consider a non-invasive and painless alternative for face lifts is high-intensity centred ultrasound (HIFU).
+A relatively recent cosmetic treatment for skin tightening that some consider a non-invasive and painless alternative for face lifts is High-intensity Focused Ultrasound (HIFU).
 Ultrasound energy is used to stimulate collagen production, which results in firmer skin.
 Some initial effects can be seen in patients, and lifting and tightening can take place over 3 to 4 months, as old collagen is regenerated with new additional collagen.
 HIFU can also be used anywhere on the body!

 Skin needling and Derma Pen